Llangwyryfon

+Etymology

+The name Llangwyryfon derives from the tale of the Romano-British Saint Ursula to whom the village church is dedicated.
+Llan is an ancient Welsh word for a holy enclosure and gwyryfon refers to the 11,000 virgins who are said to have been martyred along with Saint Ursula.

 History

 There is an Iron Age site in the village at Caer Argoed.
 In 1942(?) an early medieval, 5th-6th century carved stone was found in a field in the village by a farmer ploughing the field.

 Amenities

-There is a general store in the village as well as a church and a chapel.
+There is a general store in the village (now closed) as well as a church and a chapel.